bradbell/xrst/sphinx/test_out/heading_links.rst

 First Level
 ===========
-Each :ref:`section<begin_cmd@section>` can have only one header at the first level which is a title for the section.
+Each :ref:`page<begin_cmd@page>` can have only one header at the first level which is a title for the page.
 The :ref:`page_name<begin_cmd@page_name>`
-is automatically used as a label for a link that displays the section name or section title.
-To be specific, the first input below will display the section name as the linking text, the second will display the section title as the linking text.
+is automatically used as a label for a link that displays the page name or page title.
+To be specific, the first input below will display the page name as the linking text, the second will display the page title as the linking text.

 1. ``:ref:`` \` *page_name* \`
 2. ``:ref:`` \` ``@`` *page_name* \`